MassOS-Linux/masspkg/README.md

 # masspkg
-The upcoming package manager of MassOS which is currently IN HEAVY DEVELOPMENT.
+The upcoming package manager of MassOS which is currently in development.
-# IN HEAVY DEVELOPMENT - NOT PRODUCTION READY
-**masspkg is in HEAVY development, it is not ready yet, please do not try to use it ~~on a production system~~ at all.**
+# Current status
+The current status, as of March 2022, is that `masspkg` is mostly finished and working, however has a few rough edges and a few missing features like pre and post installation steps.

+We don't recommend trying it out on a production system, however feel free to play around with it on a virtual machine.

+Contributions are highly encouraged.
+Although the basic design is already laid out, changes are not ruled out if they are necessary.

+For masspkg to work, we will also need (a) a team of maintainers and (b) hosting.
+If you are willing and able to join this team, or able to courteously provide hosting, please get in touch.
 # About masspkg.
-`masspkg` is the (upcoming) official package manager of the [MassOS](https://github.com/TheSonicMaster/MassOS) operating system.
+`masspkg` is the (upcoming) official package manager of the [MassOS](https://github.com/MassOS-Linux/MassOS) operating system.

 It is written in Bash from the ground-up, and has syntax similar (but not identical) to `apt`.

 It is designed to be flexible and uncomplicated to use for both users and package maintainers.

+In order to work harmoniously with MassOS, `masspkg` will not be used to manage software which is already part of the MassOS system, however it will be used to manage additional software one might want to install on top of a MassOS system.
 # Usage.
 ```
 masspkg install - Install one or more package(s).